mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/heart-disease.md

 We can create a machine learning predictive model by using simple SQL statements executed in the SQL Editor.

-To create and train a new machine learning model we will need to use the CREATE PREDICTOR statement:
+To create and train a new machine learning model we will need to use the `#!sql CREATE PREDICTOR` statement:

 ```sql
 CREATE PREDICTOR mindsdb.predictor_name